danhje/enver/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/danhje/enver?include_prereleases)
 ![PyPI](https://img.shields.io/pypi/v/enver)

-Collect all your config values and environment values in a single location, so new contributors knows what variables must be set, and don't have to go searching for `os.environ` or `os.getenv` scattered throughout the code.
+Collect all your config values and environment variables in a single location, so new contributors knows what variables must be set, and don't have to go searching for `os.environ` or `os.getenv` scattered throughout the code.

 Features: